zsoltszabo/node-uglifier/README.md

 --------

 0.4.1
-mergeFileFilter now does not change relative position of files to **allow dynamic loading of those files**, Fixed doc, fixed dependency export not copying file content., if you want the old functionality of mergeFileFilter usemergeFileFilterWithExport, upgraded tests to coffeescript 1.9, that changes source file extension,
+* mergeFileFilter now does not change relative position of files to **allow dynamic loading of those files**,
+* if you want the old functionality of mergeFileFilter usemergeFileFilterWithExport,
+* Fixed doc, fixed dependency export not copying file content.,
+* upgraded tests to coffeescript 1.9, that changes source file extension,

 0.3.2-0.3.3 Documentation tidy up